oracle-samples/oltrain/content/posts/ocne/post-15/index.md

 ---
-title: "Enable Istio Proxy Sidecar Injection in Oracle Cloud Native Environment"
+title: "Enable Istio Proxy Sidecar Injection"
 date: 2022-09-21
 draft: false
 summary: "Istio is a Service Mesh that provides a separate infrastructure layer to handle inter-service communication.
 Network communication is abstracted from the services themselves and handled by proxies.
 Istio uses a sidecar design, which means that communication proxies run in their own containers beside every service container."